Soledad Miranda

 Vampyros Lesbos

 Click here for a synopsis, pictures, and video from Vampyros Lesbos and here to find it on IMDB.
-This movie is available on DVD and is for sale in the store.
+This movie is available on DVD and Blu-Ray.
 The German version of the film is the one used for most DVD releases.
 The Spanish DVD has now reinstated the racy footage originally censored in that country.

 Soledad fans should see it because: This is THE Soledad Miranda movie.
 This is the film she’s most famous for today and which cemented her status as a cult star.
 It’s her living legacy.
 Not only that, but it's a great story, one of Jess Franco's true masterpieces, and has the grooviest soundtrack in the world... not to mention Soledad's stripteases and Franco's appearance in a twisted subplot.